There are hundreds of types of fruit in the world, and they are popular foods in almost every culture.

 Some are common, and maybe you won’t recognize some of the more unique varieties.

-So, if you've ever wondered what specific nutrients a fruit has, the amount of carbohydrate it contains, or some random trivia - you'll find it all in here.
+So, if you’ve ever wondered what specific nutrients a fruit has, the amount of carbohydrates it contains, or some random trivia – you’ll find it all here.

 Use the menu below if you want to jump to a specific fruit, otherwise just keep reading.

 Types of Fruit – A to Z Quick Jump

 Apples are a sweet fleshy fruit that grow around the world.

 Believed to originate in Central Asia, there are now hundreds of varieties of apples, ranging from sweet to sour.

 Nutritionally speaking, apples are a relatively high-carbohydrate fruit and their most significant nutrient is vitamin C.